rabbitmq/rabbitmq-website/docs/quorum-queues/index.md

 in that section needs to be acknowledged.
 Usage patterns that continuously [reject or nack](./nack) the same message with the `requeue` flag set to true could cause the log to grow in an unbounded fashion and eventually fill up the disks.
 Therefore since RabbitMQ 4.0 a default `delivery-limit` of 20 is always set after which the message will be dropped or dead lettered.

 Messages that are rejected or nacked back to a quorum queue will be returned to the _back_ of the queue _if_ no [delivery-limit](#poison-message-handling) is set.
-This avoids
-the above scenario where repeated re-queues causes the Raft log to grow in an unbounded manner.
+This avoids the above scenario where repeated re-queues causes the Raft log to grow in an unbounded manner.
 If a `delivery-limit` is set it will use the original behaviour of returning the message near the head of the queue.

-(NB: since 4.0 a delivery-limit will only be unset _if_ a queue was upgraded from a prior version, newly declared queues will always have a default of 20).
+The old unlimited delivery-limit behaviour can be restored by setting a queue argument or policy with a delivery limit of -1.
+It is not recommended to do so but may be needed for 3.13.x compatibility in some rare cases.

 ### Increased Atom Use {#atom-use}